Lazap-Development/Lazap/README.md

 ## ✨ Key Features
 - Remarkably lightweight and efficient on hardware resources
 - Compatibility across Windows, Linux, and MacOS platforms
-- Support for Steam, Epic, Ubisoft, R*, Riot, Lutris, and etc
+- Support for clients such as Steam, Epic, Ubisoft, R*, Lutris, etc.
 - Flexibility to add and personalize user-set custom games
 - Modern and Sleek user interface with theming customization
 - Spotify Integration with streamlined music control